rdohms/Tweester/readme.txt

 1. Upload and unzip in `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place correct tags in your pages
+1. Place correct tags in your pages (See settings page for instructions)

 == Changelog ==